 Possible options for Leaving Your Dog in the Car

 Use Drive Throughs Commonly

-It’s a bit threatening to leave your Dog in the Car alone, as I have discussed them before.
+It’s a bit threatening to leave your Dog in the Car alone, as I have discussed before.
 Even if it’s urgent shopping, rather you can use the drive-through for errands.
 Pretty much easier.
-Restaurants, banks, bakeries, and pharmacies now will deliver to your cars itself while your pet rides in comfort.
+Restaurants, banks, bakeries, and pharmacies now will deliver to your cars themselves while your pet rides in comfort.